kohler/hotcrp/README.md

 Run `Code/restoredb.sh BACKUPFILE` at the shell prompt to restore the database from a backup stored in `BACKUPFILE`.

 Updates
 -------

 HotCRP code can be updated at any time without bringing down the site.
-If you obtained the code from git, simply `git pull`. if you obtained the code from a tarball, copy the new version over your old code, preserving `Code/options.inc`.
+If you obtained the code from git, use `git pull`. if you obtained the code from a tarball, copy the new version over your old code, preserving `Code/options.inc`.
 For instance, using GNU tar: